Phyllis-K/yolo/README.md

 ![Alt text](image.png)

 ## How to run the app
+Use following commands:
-Use vagrant up --provison command
+-- vagrant up -to run vagrant
+-- vagrant status -show current box status
+-- vagrant provison - providing a particular machine in vagrant --vagrant hault -stop vagrant